utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

   * You can add multiple course materials by repeating the two steps mentioned above.
     * Please note that you can only add up to 30 files at one time.

-  * If you want to delete a course material that you have already added, click the button in the “Operations” section at the bottom of the screen and select “Delete”.
+  * If you want to delete a course material that you have already added, click the button in the “Actions” section at the bottom of the screen and select “Delete”.

-* “Target audience”
+* “Published target”
   * Select who you want to make the materials available to.
 You can choose from the following three types.
   * “All Enrolled Students”
   * “User Group”